nashvillephp/nashvillephp.org/README.md

 ## Deployment notes

-* The npm [mozjpeg][] module (required by [laravel-mix][] through [img-loader][]) requires libpng16-dev installed on the server: `apt-get install libpng16-dev`
+* The npm [mozjpeg][] module (required by [laravel-mix][] through [img-loader][]) requires libpng16-dev (and possibly nasm) installed on the server:
+  `apt-get install libpng16-dev nasm`

 ## Copyright and license